© Olga Vorobeva | Dreamstime.com

 Caffeine (coffee, tea, chocolate, cola, energy drinks) is a drug, a strong stimulant that actually generates a stress reaction in the body.
 Try going for three weeks without caffeine.
-Most people feel more relaxed, less jittery or nervous, sleep better, have more energy, less heartburn and fewer muscle aches.
-What is a good alternative drink?
+Most people feel more relaxed and less jittery or nervous, sleep better, have more energy, and experience less heartburn and fewer muscle aches.
+What’s a good alternative drink?
 Green tea may be the best because it contains vitamins A, B, C and E, and improves circulation and metabolism.
 Most varieties of green tea do have some caffeine but at levels that are a fraction of that of coffee, colas or energy drinks.

 Do you want to feel energetic and vibrant throughout the day?
 To have the ability to simply get-up-and-go?

 If so, claim your FREE copy, right now, of our special guide on how better diet, exercise, and sleep habits can boost your energy level all day long.

 In addition, green tea contains 2 nutrients that offer a wide range of positive health benefits: polyphenols and L-theanine.
 L-theanine is an antioxidant found naturally only in tea and a rare mushroom.
 Consuming L-theanine is instantly calming.
 Stress, lack of energy, and inability to focus are issues all of us deal with in our busy day-to-day lives.
 This is why you should be sipping on green tea (either hot or iced) throughout the day.

 L-Theanine has been fairly well-researched and is believed to:

 - Decrease stress and anxiety (provides relaxation without drowsiness)

 - Increase alertness and improve memory and concentration